zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-rest-service-direct-eureka-call.md

 **Follow these steps:**

- 1. Use the HTTP `GET` method in the following format to query the Discovery Service for your service instance information:
+ 1. In your Http client such as HTTPie, Postman, or cURL use the Http `GET` method in the following format to query the Discovery Service for your service instance information:

     ```
     http://{eureka_hostname}:{eureka_port}/eureka/apps/{serviceId}